Program and Course Information

 Incoming students must meet the health requirements of the Physical Therapist Assistant program which include proof of immunizations and an annual physical examination and PPD.
 Students must provide proof of certification in adult CPR, which includes training in an Automated External Defibrillator (AED), through the American Heart Association, the American Red Cross, or a college-credit CPR course.
 This certification must be maintained throughout the course of the program.
 Students who do not meet these two requirements will not be permitted to participate in the clinical portion of the program.

 Students must achieve a minimum passing grade of C+ in BIO130, a minimum 2.5 GPA in the four program prerequisites (BIO130, ENG101, PSY101, and the restricted COM elective), a C in all PTA classroom and laboratory courses, and a C+ in all clinical coursework in order to continue in the program sequence.
-Any non-PTA-designated courses taken in the fourth and fifth semesters must be taken in the evening or on weekends in order to accommodate the scheduling of clinical experiences.
-Two PTA courses in the fourth and fifth semester have an evening component.
+Any non-PTA-designated courses taken in the fourth semester must be taken in the evening or on weekends in order to accommodate the scheduling of clinical experiences.
+Two PTA courses in the fourth semester and five week summer session have an evening component.
 Clinical courses require students to travel to a wide variety of physical therapy facilities in Suffolk County and students are responsible for their own transportation.
 Fees for clinical courses will include the purchase of liability insurance.
 A criminal background check is required prior to starting PTA150.
 Drug testing may be required by some clinical facilities.
 Students are responsible for the cost of these services.
-Students shall maintain a student membership in the American Physical Therapy Association during the second through fifth semesters.
+Students shall maintain a student membership in the American Physical Therapy Association during the second through fourth semesters.
 Students will be required to complete 16 hours of community service and participate in eight hours of professional activities while in the Program.

 |Admission Procedures and Requirements|

 The program admits a class of 26 students in the fall semester only.
-There are five semesters of course work which includes all required prerequisites, general education, liberal arts and sciences, technical and clinical courses.
+There are four semesters and a five week summer session of course work which includes all required prerequisites, general education, liberal arts and sciences, technical and clinical courses.
 Application deadline is January 15.
 The PTA program is competitive and meeting minimum requirements does not assure acceptance into the program.

 |MINIMUM REQUIREMENTS FOR ADMISSION CONSIDERATION|